KarsonOdette/PrivacyPolicies/turfwar_privacy.md

 Turf War uses Google Play Games services.
 Turf Wars gets a user id, user display name, and profile picture from these services.
 Your display name and profile picture may be shared with other users in the same lobby/game as you for functionality purposes.
 Your user id may be collected for analytics purposes if consent is granted.

 ## Location
 Turf War is a game played using your real world location, provided by your device's GPS.
 Your location will be shared with other users in the same lobby/game as you.
 Your location will be shared with Google via Firebase for game funcationality purposes.
 Your location may be shared with Google via Firebase Analytics for analytics purposes is consent is granted.
+Location is only shared while the app is open.

 ## Analytics
 Turf War collects and shares analytics, metrics, app interactions, user location, and user ids with Google via Firebase if consent to do so was granted.